a34729t/TriangulatorSwift/README.md

 This works on an iPhone 4S running iOS 7.1, with Estimote iBeacons.

+## Troubleshooting

+If the app doesn't working, you may need to restart your iOS device.
+I've noticed with any BLE/iBeacon stuff that seems to be the only thing that works.
+And then it's all fine until the next time!

 ## CoreLocation vs CoreBluetooth

 I am using CoreLocation, which is the only accepted way of interating with iBeacons.
 CoreBluetooth doesn't give you the background capabilities needed in a distance-aware app.